davidAlgis/zotero2SemanticScholar/Readme.md

 ## Building

-- You need to have [python 3](https://www.python.org/downloads/) installed.
+1. You need to have [python 3](https://www.python.org/downloads/) installed.
-- You need the following package : `pandas, csv, tkinter, distance, and selenium` To install them use this command :
+2. You need the following package : `pandas, csv, tkinter, distance, and selenium` To install them use this command in the project folder :
 ```
-pip install pandas, csv, tkinter, distance, selenium
+pip install -r requirements_dev.txt
 ```
+For windows os skip to step 4.
-- You need the driver firefox for selenium that are available [here](https://github.com/mozilla/geckodriver/releases).
+3. You need the driver firefox for selenium that are available [here](https://github.com/mozilla/geckodriver/releases).
 Moreover, the folder downloaded here need to be in path.
-- Finally build `main.py` file.
+4. Finally build `main.py` file.

 I didn't try the project elsewhere than on windows, but I think it could works on linux or macOS, it may require additional installations.